-- (1) Legal expenses related to litigation that is outside the normal course of business. - (2) Legal and due diligence expenses related to mergers and acquisitions. - (3) Expenses to relocate certain manufacturing lines from Queensbury, NY to Costa Rica. - (4) In the first quarter of fiscal year 2023, a \$3.5 million payment was made to the Israeli Innovation Authority to fully satisfy the obligation related to grant funds that were provided to Eximo for development of the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
+- (1) Legal expenses related to litigation that is outside the normal course of business. - (2) Expenses to relocate certain manufacturing lines from Queensbury, NY to Costa Rica. - (3) Transition services agreement that was entered into as a result of the sale of the dialysis and BioSentry businesses. - (4) In the first quarter of fiscal year 2023, a \$3.5 million payment was made to the Israeli Innovation Authority to fully satisfy the obligation related to grant funds that were provided to Eximo for development of the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020. - (5) Included in other is \$0.9 million of deferred financing fees that were written-off in conjunction with the sale of the Dialysis and BioSentry businesses and concurrent extinguishment of the debt.

-16. ACCUMULATED OTHER COMPREHENSIVE INCOME
+16. ACCUMULATED OTHER COMPREHENSIVE INCOME (LOSS)